Common Shipping Label Fails and How to Solve Them

 The adhesive hasn’t set

-Repositionable shipping labels are removable for a short time, then the adhesive sets and becomes permanent.
+Repositionable shipping labels like these ones are removable for a short time, then the adhesive sets and becomes permanent.
 Solution: Make sure you let repositionable labels sit until the adhesive becomes permanent before shipping your package.

 Incompatible printers